Frequently Asked Questions

 How many children can you take every year?

-You can find dates when you can meet Emyr Fairburn, the head teacher as part of a school tour on our home page.
+You can find dates when you can meet Stephen Mitchell, the Headteacher, as part of a school tour on our home page.

 Do you do home visits?